-Poaching is the illegally taking of animals or plants from their habitat.
+Poaching is the illegal taking of animals or plants from their habitat.
 This threatens many species with extinction.

 Why are animals poached?